Compared: Deer Rifles in the Field

 On the other hand, the Ruger's generous loading port and hinged magazine floorplate make it simple to load and unload.
 This action clearly shows the influence of the Mauser 98 and pre-1964 Winchester Model 70, which served as inspiration for much of the Ruger's design.

-The Ruger International proved to be the best of our bolt action rifle for still hunting.
+The Ruger International proved to be the best of our bolt action rifles for still hunting.
 It can be carried slung over either shoulder, barrel up or down, and gotten into action with dispatch.
 Its short barrel does not catch on brush and allows the hunter to slip with relative ease through heavy cover.
 Only the lever action carbines and Ruger No. 1A are better stalking rifles.

 The other bolt action rifles probably have more or less of an advantage when shooting from a stand, as they have longer barrels for better stability and higher velocity.
 Still, it is not particularly difficult to shoot the little Ruger from a rest or shooting sticks.

 The Weatherby Mark V Deluxe has been around for a long time and is billed as "Americas finest hunting rifle" and "the world's strongest bolt action."
 Its quality and workmanship are excellent.
 This particular .257 Wby.
 Mag. rifle wears a Sightron SIII 3.5-10x44mm scope and has a 24" barrel, 2" shorter than current production, so it is a little handier to carry in the field.
 The price for this added convenience is reduced velocity, but it still boasts a MV of about 3200 fps from its 24" barrel with a 120 grain bullet and a MPBR of 309 yards.
-This load is exceptionally deadly on deer and antelope.
+This load is deadly on deer and antelope.

 A less expensive Weatherby Mark V model similar to the Deluxe is the Sporter, a slightly lighter (8 pounds bare) version available in 7 magnum calibers from .257 Wby.
 Mag. to .340 Wby Mag.
 The Sporter's barreled action is basically identical to the Deluxe, but it is stocked in a plainer grade of walnut.
 The comments you read here will also apply to the Mark V Sporter.